olinley/oliarchibald/src/pages/about.md

 Been in the SEO game for 10 years, having started my career at Builtvisible before going in-house at Deliveroo.

-These days I'm a freelance SEO consultant, mainly working with clients in the ecommerce and publishing spaces, but open to most things.
+These days I'm a freelance SEO consultant, largely working with clients in the ecommerce and publishing spaces, but always open to new projects and challenges.

 ## What do I actually do?